NeenduDev/NeenduDev/README.md

 </p>

 Welcome to my GitHub profile!
-I'm a passionate **full-stack developer and AI specialist** with a strong focus on creating scalable, user-friendly, and efficient software solutions.
+I'm a passionate **full-stack developer and AI Enthusiast** with a strong focus on creating scalable, user-friendly, and efficient software solutions.
 I thrive on learning new technologies and applying them to solve real-world problems.

 ---